-I want to strengthen your curiosity in the cross-cultural “other,” and through that curiosity come to understand anew your own culture, and your place in it.
+I want to strengthen your curiosity in the cross-cultural “other,” and through that curiosity come to understand better your own culture, and your place in it.
 And if I can make you laugh in the process, so much the better.

 As a Peace Corps Volunteer from 2004-2006, I was quickly embedded into a very different culture.